thiagonobrega/BAP/README.md

 # Blind Attribute Pairing (BAP)

 Welcome to the BAP GitHub.
 This GitHub contains the proof-of-concept of "Schema Matching" solution to scenarios where privacy is required.
-This solution was presented as a conference paper in ACM-SAC 2018 (https://doi.org/10.1145/3167132.3167193), and in my master degree dissertation (only in Portuguese).
+This solution was presented as a conference paper in ACM-SAC 2018 (https://doi.org/10.1145/3167132.3167193), and in my master degree dissertation.
 In this page contains all elements (source code, scripts, and datasets) needed to ensure de repeatability of the BAP results.

 ## About BAP